zack-murray/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/Module Inquiry 10.md

 This will be the final part of your blog post.
 Continue drafting it in Medium.

 1. Come up with an engaging subtitle for this section.
-2. Write a paragraph on the final result of your product.
+2. Write a paragraph on the current state of your product.
 You should include:
     - A full list of shipped features
     - A video or several gif demos
 3. Write a paragraph on the future of the product.
 You should include: